-Look closely, you may have already spotted the first snowdrops in bloom this January.
-Often considered a sign that spring is on its way, it’s only the first of many flowers ready to blossom this year – especially with the arrival of a brand-new tulip field opening near Birmingham.
+Look closely, you may have already spotted that spring has sprung this April.
+Everywhere I turn, flowers are starting to blossom – but the most beautiful of all has to be the arrival of a brand-new tulip field opening near Birmingham.

 Tulleys Tulip Garden promises to be a breathtaking natural spectacle of 500,000 vibrant tulips at Hatton Country World in Warwickshire.
-Curated by the same team that brought the UK’s number one tulip festival, Tulleys Tulip Fest, in West Sussex, it’s set to open in spring 2025.
+Curated by the same team that brought the UK’s number one tulip festival, Tulleys Tulip Fest, in West Sussex, it’s set to open on Saturday, April 5 until Monday, May 5.

 With over 100 varieties of tulips, including early, mid-season, and late-season bloomers, the garden will bloom in waves as different tulips come into full flower.
 Each variety showcases its own unique burst of colour, shape, and size, creating a kaleidoscopic and picturesque landscape throughout the season.